Where To See Golden Aspens In Colorado

 Kenosha trail was also beautiful, but I liked Colorado better.
 Kenosha trail was more trafficked and you have to walk further to be in the trees.

-How to get here: To get to Kenosha Pass you will take highway 285 past Baily and park on the large pull offs on either side of the road on Kenosha Pass.
+How to get here: To get to Kenosha Pass you will take highway 285 past Bailey and park on the large pull offs on either side of the road on Kenosha Pass.
+Here you can follow which ever trailhead you choose.

 Guanella Pass is arguably one of the most beautiful drives during fall in Colorado.
 With amazing lookouts of the Rocky Mountain Gold at almost every turn you will quickly see why.
 While it is also higher on the popularity list, it's completely worth it.
 Go early in the morning or during the week to avoid traffic.